panwarnaveen9/View-Module-for-Cartaro-GSOC2014/Code-Week-#5.md

 * Worked on Views configuration UI.
 * Customized the format(content/field) in Views.
 * Configured and tested the different criteria under filter and sort of Views.
-* Understand the different terminology of views interface which as follow
+* Understand the different terminology of Views interface which as follow
+  * Display
+  * Filter
+  * Content versus Fields
+  * Pager
 * **New relational functionalities** -
   1. ST_Covers — Returns 1 (TRUE) if no point in Geometry B is outside Geometry A.
   2. ST_Equals — Returns true if the given geometries represent the same geometry.
 Directionality is ignored.